 I began using Microsoft Office at my last job.
 I created spreadsheets, accurately tracked expenses and data, and even generated analytic reports.
 My skills with the Microsoft suite have grown.
 I also used their premade templates to create professional looking and unique newsletters.
 I was very proud that we were able to start sending monthly newsletters to customers to keep them updated about our products.”

-Even if you are a graduate fresh out of school, you can still offer a strong response.
+Even if you are a graduate fresh out of school, you can still offer a strong answer.
 Consider how you used these skills in assignments that required teamwork, in your community service, or even at your after-school job.
-Don't memorize your stories and always keep them brief.
-The interviewer isn't an old friend where you can talk for hours about "old times."
+Don’t memorize your stories and always keep them brief.
+The interviewer isn’t an old friend where you can talk for hours about “old times.”

 Select one or two specific qualifies from the list of skills you created that are required for the job.
 Explain how this skill benefits the company.
 Have an idea of what you are going to say.
 Anecdotes are vital to set you apart from other job seekers.